 Breathe in deeply in Vienna and your lungs will fill with the strains of a thousand sonatas and symphonies.
 (Possibly.)

 Musical giants of the past like Mozart and Haydn remain very much alive in the city, thanks to various museums, monuments and concerts.
-The same can be said of Beethoven, particularly in 2020, when the city dedicates itself to the music and memory of this legendary composer, whose 250th birthday falls in this year.
+The same can be said of Beethoven, particularly in 2020, when the city dedicates itself to the music and memory of this legendary composer.

 Among the various Beethoven events and exhibitions is the one in the State Hall of Austria’s National Library.
 The library’s Prunksaal is an astonishing early 18th-century court library, but this special exhibition might even outdo the glorious surrounds.